DHTMLX/docs-todolist/docs/guides/localization.md

 ~~~

 :::tip
-To create a custom locale, copy the default ([English](#default-locale)) locale and translate its text labels into the required language.
+To create a custom locale, copy the [default English locale](#default-locale) and translate its text labels.
 :::

 :::info
-Download [**a repository from GitHub**](https://github.com/web-widgets/wx-todo-locales/tree/master/locales) that includes To Do List locales for the following languages:
+[**This GitHub repository**](https://github.com/web-widgets/wx-todo-locales/tree/master/locales) provides To Do List locales for the following languages:

 - Chinese (**cn**)
 - French (**fr**)